What Is Undercut in Welding?

 - Hold the electrode angle steady to keep heat balanced.

-- Inspect the repaired area to verify integrity and quality.
+- Inspect the repaired area to verify quality and fit.

-For deeper damage, remove the affected section, then re-weld to recover joint integrity.
-During the repair, keep parameters tight and consistent, because your freedom from rework depends on disciplined control.
-Mastering the key welding parameters ensures a stronger repair and prevents future issues.
+For deeper damage, remove the affected section, then re-weld it to recover joint integrity.
+During the repair, keep parameters tight and consistent because good control reduces rework.

 Frequently Asked Questions

-You avoid undercut by using proper welding techniques, keeping steady travel speed, setting correct amperage and voltage, and maintaining proper joint preparation.
-Aim the electrode at the joint, not the base metal, and train continuously.
+You avoid undercut by using proper welding technique, steady travel speed, correct amperage and voltage, and clean joint preparation.
+Aim the electrode at the joint, keep the puddle supported, and adjust heat before the edges start to wash away.

 Conclusion